 - dried thyme

 - dried oregano

-- or a small handful of grated parmesan
+- grated parmesan

 Homemade Croutons Recipe

-- 1/4 cup extra virgin olive oil
+- 1/4 cup extra virgin olive oil (59.14 ml)

-- 1/2 tsp garlic powder
+- 1/2 teaspoon garlic powder

-- Preheat the oven to 350 degrees.
-Line a baking sheet with parchment paper and set aside.
+- Preheat the oven to 350 degrees Fahrenheit.
+Line a rimmed baking sheet with parchment paper and set aside.

 - Pour the coated pieces of bread onto the prepared baking sheet.
 Bake for 12 to 15 minutes, tossing them once during baking and rotating the sheet once.
 Bake until golden brown.

-- Store in an airtight container for up to one week.
+- Allow to cool a little and then use right away on salad or soups.
+Store leftovers in an airtight container for up to one week.